Tubular Bells: Adaptations

 American artist Tori Amos has frequently used the opening Tubular Bells theme in her live shows.
 It began during the 1996 Dew Drop Inn Tour where she let "Father Lucifer" segue into Tubular Bells on the piano while singing words from Bronski Beat's "Smalltown Boy" as well as playing it on the harpsichord during songs "Love Song" (a Cure cover) and "Bells for Her" (from the album Under the Pink), usually while mixing in lyrics from a third song such as Björk's "Hyperballad" or "Blue Skies".
 It appeared again in 2005 as part of "Yes, Anastasia", and on the 2007 tour promoting her album American Doll Posse where it was performed with full band as an intro to "Devils and Gods".
 On the 2011 tour, promoting her album Night of Hunters it is being performed as the intro to and backing melody for "God."

 Tubular Bells for Two is a music-theatre production created by two Australian multi-instrumentalists, Aidan Roberts and Daniel Holdsworth, in 2009.
 The two musicians perform over twenty instruments to recreate the original album 'as faithfully as physically possible'.
 The show won a Sydney Fringe Award for Best Musical Moment in the 2010 Festival, and has been performed at festivals around Australia and the Pacific.
 The show made its European debut at the Edinburgh Festival Fringe in 2012, where it won two awards.

 In 2013, Oldfield invited Branson to the opening of St. Andrew's International School of The Bahamas, where two of Oldfield's children were pupils.
 This was the occasion of the debut of Tubular Bells for Schools, a piano solo adaptation of Oldfield's work.

+The music from the 1973 film was used in a 1982 Hungarian traffic safety film.
+(Caution!
+Railroad crossing!) from 9:20.

 Track listing

-All music by Mike Oldfield, except on "Tubular Bells, Part Two" which includes "The Sailor's Hornpipe".
+All music by Mike Oldfield, except on "Tubular Bells, Part Two" which includes "The Sailor's Hornpipe" (traditional).